Mohamed-Samehh/Recipe-Finder/README.md

 - **Search for Recipes**: Use the search bar to find recipes by dish name or ingredient.
 The application fetches results dynamically from the API.
 - **View Recipe Details**: Click on a recipe to view detailed information such as ingredients and instructions.
 The details are fetched based on the selected recipe's ID.
-- - **Browse Meals**: Users can explore recipes by categories or areas, enhancing their culinary experience without needing to search.
+- **Browse Meals**: Use the browsing feature to explore recipes by categories or regions.
+The application dynamically displays options.
 - **Suggest a Recipe**: Navigate to the Suggest a Recipe page to submit a new recipe through a form.

 ## Deployment